UK royals travel to Boston with eye on environment prize

 Andrew Warburton, another school employee, grew up in Bristol, England, but had never before seen the royal family.

 "There is something about seeing a member of the royal family that is very special.
 It’s hard to describe.
-It’s similar to seeing the Pope or something,” said Warburton, of Providence, Rhode Island.
+It’s similar to seeing the Pope or something,” said Warburton.

 Later in the week, William and Kate will visit Roca Inc., highlighting the racial equity group’s efforts to improve the lives of young people by addressing issues such as poverty, incarceration and trauma from urban violence.
 They will also visit Harvard University’s Center on the Developing Child, a leader in research into the long-term impact of early childhood experiences.